hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 * Single firewall-traversal mechanism, multiple transport semantics
 * Low overhead
   * Determine SPUD is in use (very fast)
-  * Associate packets with a session (relatively fast)
+  * Associate packets with a tube (relatively fast)
-* Policy per-session
+* Policy per-tube
 * Multiple interfaces for each endpoint

-# Lifetime of a session
+# Lifetime of a tube

-A session is a grouping of packets between two endpoints on the network.
+A tube is a grouping of packets between two endpoints on the network.
-Sessions are started by the "initiator" expressing an interest in comminicating with the "responder".
-A session may be closed by either endpoint.
+Tubes are started by the "initiator" expressing an interest in comminicating with the "responder".
+A tube may be closed by either endpoint.

-A session may be in one of the following states:
+A tube may be in one of the following states:

 unknown
-: no information is currently known about the session.
-All sessions implicitly start in the unknown state.
+: no information is currently known about the tube.
+All tubes implicitly start in the unknown state.

 opening
-: the initiator has requested a session that the responder has not yet acknowledged.
+: the initiator has requested a tube that the responder has not yet acknowledged.

 running
-: the session is set up and will allow data to flow
+: the tube is set up and will allow data to flow

 resuming
-: an out-of-sequence SPUD packet has been received for this session.
+: an out-of-sequence SPUD packet has been received for this tube.
-  Policy will need to be developed describing how (or if) this state can be exploited for quicker session resumption by higher-level protocols.
+  Policy will need to be developed describing how (or if) this state can be exploited for quicker tube resumption by higher-level protocols.

 This leads to the following state transitions (see {{commands}} for details on the commands that cause transitions):